chiuaquang/TrUnity/README.md

 1. **Legal**: For educational and research purposes only.
 Please support official game releases.
 2. **Compatibility**: Not all Unity games are compatible with BepInEx or AutoTranslator.
-3. **Backup**: Always back up your game files before making changes.
+3. **Backup**: Always back up your game files before making any changes.
 4. **API Limits**: Google Translate has rate limits; excessive use may result in temporary blocks.

 ---